 Looking glass self: We often adopt the views our friends hold – this is called “looking glass self.”
 If you look around and really think about it, you’ll see that people who hang out together tend to see the world in the same way.
 Obviously, over time they form social bonds that grow stronger.
 This fact leads to two important takeaways: 1) Avoid people with self-destructive behavior at all costs.
 Otherwise, you’ll start acting the same way; 2) Adopt other people’s beliefs if you want to win their trust faster.

 Find a pain you can handle: All our thoughts and actions are directed towards things that will help us do less work and have more fun.
 However, life is not always rainbows and butterflies.
 If you really want to succeed, you need to find a certain pain you’re willing to take.
 Think about pro athletes.
 Though they love running, swimming, whatever, they struggle daily to reach world-class results.

 Getting a growth mindset: Growth mindset sounds so spiritual.
 It’s like talking to an online guru trying to sell you his course.
 Still, it’s what you need to stay in the game of life.
 A growth mindset can give you what social media can’t, purpose and drive.
 So, even in your worst moments, always try to shift your mind towards things that can help you stand up and keep going.

 Commentary And My Personal Takeaway

-Personally, I felt asleep a couple of times while I was reading the book.
+Personally, I fell asleep a couple of times while I was reading the book.
 Don’t get me wrong though, it offers really valuable information and the authors of Social Psychology did a hell of a research.
 Simply, the facts, data, stats were too much through the whole book.